-Lamar University is authorized to discontinue the Master of Science in Family and Consumer Sciences.
-This action will be effective in Fall 2019.
+Upon motion of Regent , seconded by Regent , it was ordered that: Lamar University be authorize ed to discontinue the Master of Science in Famil y and Consumer Sciences, This act ion will be effective in Fall 2019.

 The Department of Family and Consumer Sciences is requesting to discontinue the existing Master of Science in Family and Consumer Sciences (FCS) degree program.